MidnightDreamerX17/skill20/Optional/Feats.md

 - **Arcane Armor Training, Superior** (requires Arcane Armor Training, Greater) - Spell Failure Chance is reduced by 10% for Illusionist and Wizard magic.
 - **Arms Master** - The character gains a bonus of +1 to all attack accuracy checks.
 - **Astral Constriction** - The character can attempt to "grapple" opponents within line of "sight" in the astral plane.
 This is basically using one's grappling skills and physical abilities translated into the power to affect another person's astral relativity, even if they are not astrally-touching.
 - **Astral Navigation** - While in the astral plane, the character can perceive astral landmarks from twice as "far" away, and can travel to them in half the "time".
 "Far" and "time" in quotation marks due to the nature of the astral plane.
 It is more accurate to say that the character can sense the existence of an astral landmark's bubble at only half the astral probability of intersection, and can maintain a stable merge of astral bubbles at lower relativity.
+This also applies when the character is the designated navigator for an *Astral Caravan*, *Astral Ship*, or other such astral vehicle.
 - **Astral Running** - While in the astral plane, the character can spend a full action to "fly" at triple their normal astral speed.
 This uses up stamina as if the character had sprinted.
 This is basically translating the character's running speed into increased control of astral relativity compared to other creatures in the same astral bubble.
 - **Astral Tracking** - The character can attempt to track targets through the astral plane just as well as through any other plane.
 - **Astrologer** - The character gains two additional 0th-circle Druid spell energies and memorization slots.